hi-pauls/NeoPixelServer/README.md

 a strip or ring of WS2812 LEDs with an integrated driver.
 For information on the build, check out project page: http://www.helgames.com/projects/arduino-neopixel-server

 ## Hardware
-* An Arduino-Compatible microcontroller with at least 28kB of flash available for user code and 2kB of RAM.
-Arduino Leonardo and Sparkfun Fio v3 are tested and working.
+* An Arduino-Compatible microcontroller with at least 21.5kB of flash available for user code and 2kB of RAM.
+Arduino Leonardo and Sparkfun Fio v3 are tested and working with all features enabled, leaving ~100B of free program memory when using stripped versions of the driver libraries.
+The actual memory and flash requirements depend on the number of the LED and the configured feature-set.
 * A strip or ring of WS2812 LEDs (Adafruit NeoPixels, if you will).
 * The CC3000 breakout board or shield from Adafruit.
 * The MAX4466 breakout board from Adafruit, if you want to test the as of yet flimsy and broken spectrum analyzer.

 ## Known Issues
 * The spectrum analyzer code only works on Sparkfun Fio v3 with the microphone connected to A4, as that was done in a trial and error fasion during an 8h drive.
 * If too many requests are received in a short period of time, the server tends to crash because of memory limitations.
+The server will try to reboot and recover without changing the lighting, but may take some time to recover (or fail to reboot in some circumstances)

 ## Build Requirements
 * Adafruit CC3000 Library: https://github.com/adafruit/Adafruit_CC3000_Library